sergeykhbr/riscv_vhdl/README.md

     [loader0]: Loaded: 42912 B
 ```

-Just after image loading finished debugger clears reset CPU signal and starts
+Just after image loading has been finished debugger clears reset CPU signal.
-execution.
+Start the simulation manually (F5) if the processor was in 'halt' state.
 This example prints only once UART message *'Hello World - 1'*,
 so if you'd like to repeat test reload image using **loadelf** command.

-Now you can also generate HEX-file for ROM initialization to do that
+Now we can also generate HEX-file for ROM initialization to do that
 see other example with **bootrom** implementation

     $ cd rocket_soc/fw/boot/makefiles